Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Extension to any geodesic filling a surface of Euler characteristic

-where $\psi_k^{P}$ is the $k$-th term of the asymptotic expansion of the function $\phi_g^{P}$, expressed in \cref{exa:int_pop}, and $\mathcal{L}_\gamma : \R_{>0}^3 \rightarrow \R$ is the function which, to the lengths of the three boundary components of $P$, associates the length of the geodesic $\gamma$.
-We take $c >0$ to be a parameter that we will adjust later.
-For any $L>0$, we apply \eqref{eq:apply_asymp_proof_doublefill} to the admissible function
+where $\psi_k^{\mathbf{P}}$ is the $k$-th term of the asymptotic expansion of the function $\phi_g^{\mathbf{P}}$, expressed in \cref{exa:int_pop}, and $h_\curve : \R_{>0}^3 \rightarrow \R$ is the function which, to the lengths of the three boundary components of $\mathbf{P}$, associates the length of the geodesic $\curve$.
+We now use the double-filling hypothesis, and \cref{lem:double_fill_ineq}, which imply